 In connection with this offering, we, our directors, our executive officers and all of our other stockholders have agreed with the underwriters, subject to certain exceptions that are described in more detail in the section in this prospectus entitled "Underwriting," not to dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lock-up agreement continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives of the underwriters.
 Certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$25.0 million of shares of our common stock in this offering at the initial public offering price.
-Any shares of our common stock acquired in the offering by our existing stockholders and directors shall be subject to the transfer restrictions set forth in these lock-up agreements for a period of 90 days after the date of this prospectus, except with the prior written consent of the representatives of the underwriters.
-Each of the underwriters has advised us that they have no current intent or arrangement to release any of the shares subject to the lock-up agreements prior to the expiration of the lock-up agreements permit stockholders to transfer common stock and other securities subject to the lock-up agreements in certain circumstances.
+Any shares of our common stock acquired in the offering by our existing stockholders and directors set forth in these lock-up agreements for a period of 90 days after the date of this prospectus, except with the prior written consent of the underwriters has advised us that they have no current intent or arrangement to release any of the shares subject to the lock-up agreements prior to the expiration of the lock-up agreements permit stockholders to transfer common stock and other securities subject to the lock-up agreements in certain circumstances.